Refuge Field Trips

 It is required that you visit the site beforehand.
 Whether that is meeting up with refuge staff on site or simply viewing it on your own time.
 Staff have found that if you are able to see the site beforehand, the logistics of the visit is able to happen much smoother.
 If they can coordinate a meet-up on site, it is also great to talk in person about what to expect and what you hope to gain from your visit.
 Refuge staff are all about building connections with people and would love for you to visit more than one time!
 If not, they understand limitations of scheduling, so you can visit on your own time and then talk on the phone with them later.

 Dress for the occasion!
-Make sure students are wearing clothes comfortable for the outdoors, taking the weather into account (rain jackets for rainy weather, coats for colder weather, light clothes for the heat)
+Make sure to wear clothes comfortable for the outdoors, taking the weather into account (rain jackets for rainy weather, coats for colder weather, light clothes for the heat)

-During the summer, make sure students bring water and sunscreen so they can properly enjoy the refuge without concern.
+During the summer, make sure to bring water and sunscreen and properly enjoy the refuge without concern.

-During the warmer months, your group should be aware of ticks and mosquitos and take proper precautions.
+During the warmer months, be aware of ticks and mosquitos and take proper precautions.

 Tick/Mosquito Precautions: Wear long sleeves and long pants.
-Lightweight material will keep them cooler and lighter colors will make ticks more visible.
+Lightweight material will keep you cooler and lighter colors will make ticks more visible.
 Use an EPA-registered insect repellent.

 More from the CDC on preventing tick bites .
 More from the CDC on mosquitoes.